-- If you have taken almotriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, or zolmitriptan in the last 24 hours.
+- If your child has taken almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, or zolmitriptan in the last 24 hours.

-- If you drink grapefruit juice or eat grapefruit often, talk with your doctor.
+- If your child drinks grapefruit juice or eats grapefruit often, talk with your child’s doctor.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Chest pain or pressure.

-- Fast or slow heartbeat.
+- Slow heartbeat.

-- Very bad dizziness or passing out.
+- Dizziness or passing out.

-- Muscle pain.
+- Muscle pain or weakness.

-- Change in color of hands or feet from pale to blue or red.
+- Change in color of hands, feet, or other areas.
+Skin may turn pale, blue, purple, or red.